 The following provides a summary of the compensation decisions made by the Committee for Messrs.
-A. Coppola, O'Hern, E. Coppola and Bayer.
-(This is the first time Mr. Brant is a named executive officer in our proxy statement and he participates in a different compensation program than our senior executives which is described on page 33 of this Proxy Statement.)
-The center of our executive compensation philosophy is to pay for performance and therefore our compensation is heavily weighted toward "at risk" performance-based compensation.
+A. Coppola, O'Hern, E. Coppola and Bayer for 2011.
+(Mr. Brant participates in a different compensation program than our senior executives which is described on page 33 of this Proxy Statement.)
+The cornerstone of our executive compensation philosophy is to pay for performance and therefore executive compensation is heavily weighted toward "at risk" performance-based compensation.
+For example, approximately 87% of the compensation reported in 2011 for Mr. A. Coppola under the "Summary Compensation Table" was performance-based compensation that consisted of an annual incentive compensation award and a long-term incentive equity award.

 - Base Salary.
-In line with our philosophy that our executives' compensation should be primarily performance-based, there were no salary increases in 2010 for Messrs.
-A. Coppola, O'Hern, E. Coppola and Bayer, whose salaries have remained the same since March of 2008.
-Except for Mr. E. Coppola's raises in connection with his 2008 and 2004 promotions, there have only been two salary increases since 2002 for these executives. - Annual Incentive Compensation Award.
-As outlined above, the Committee believed 2010 was a strong and productive year for our Company.
-Based on an overall positive review of both corporate and individual performance as described in further detail below, the Committee approved the following annual incentive bonuses for 2010 performance:
+In line with our philosophy that our executives' compensation should be primarily performance-based, there were no salary increases in 2011 for Messrs.
+A. Coppola, O'Hern, E. Coppola and Bayer, whose salaries have remained the same since March 2008.
+Except for Mr. E. Coppola's raises in connection with his promotions, there have only been two salary increases since 2002 for these executives. - Annual Incentive Compensation Award.
+As outlined above, 2011 was a strong year for our Company.
+Based on an overall positive review of both corporate and individual performance as described in further detail below, the Committee approved the following annual incentive awards for 2011 performance: